tackme31/Cairngorm/README.md

 </tagResolvers>
 ```

-#### Search Filter
+### Search Filter
-By default, the recommended items are filtered by the context language.
-If you add or change the filter condition, override the `DefaultRecommender.ApplyItemsFilter` method.
+The recommender filters items that have non-context languages from results.
+If you want to add or change filters, override the `DefaultRecommender.ApplyItemsFilter` method.

 ```csharp
 public class MySearchResultItem : SearchResultItem